reficio/p2-maven-plugin/README.md

 * Site -> http://projects.reficio.org/p2-maven-plugin/1.0.0/manual.html

 ### Reporting bugs
-Please describe the bug thouroughly.
+Please describe the bug thoroughly.
 A bug report should contain a self-contained pom.xml file that enables reproducing the problem.

 ### Pull requests
 If you change something make sure that you submit an integration test case that covers this feature along with the code changes.
 Pull requests without test coverage may not be pulled at all.
 Integration tests are located in the src/it folder.